 There is no clear division between the hawala system and the formal financial sector.
 Hawaladars often keep accounts at banks and use wire transfer services to settle their balances with other hawaladars abroad.
 Due to limited bank branch networks, banks occasionally use hawalas to transmit funds to hard-to-reach areas within Afghanistan.
 Afghanistan’s financial intelligence unit, FINTRACA, reports that no MSBs or hawaladars have ever submitted suspicious transaction reports (STRs).
 Insurance companies and securities dealers are also technically under the regulatory regime and are required to file STRs, but the government does not enforce this requirement.
 Afghanistan should pass and enforce legislation to regulate financial institutions and designated non-financial businesses and professions and ensure their compliance with AML/CFT regulations.
 Afghanistan also should issue the necessary regulatory instruments to increase the number of MSB/hawala inspections, and expand implementation of the MSB/hawala licensing program.
 Afghanistan also should create an outreach program to notify and educate hawaladars about the licensing and STR filing processes.
 Dealers in precious metals and stones, lawyers, accountants, and real estate agents are not supervised in Afghanistan.

 Border security continues to be a major challenge throughout Afghanistan, with the country’s 14 official border crossings under central government control.
-The DAB reported that approximately $4.6 billion in cash left Afghanistan via Kabul International Airport in 2011.
+The Da Afghanistan Bank reports that approximately $3.7 million in cash left Afghanistan via Kabul International Airport in 2014.
+Approximately $83,200 left Afghanistan via Mazar-e Sharif International Airport in 2014.
 Tracking cash movements across borders or through airports has become increasingly difficult with implementation of an executive order that makes it illegal to take more than $20,000 out of the country, but eliminates the need to report outbound currency.
 Cargo is often exempted from any screening or inspection due to corruption at the border crossings and customs depots.
 Outside of official border crossings, most border areas are under-policed or not policed at all, and are particularly susceptible to cross-border trafficking, trade-based money laundering, and bulk cash smuggling.
 Kabul International Airport lacks stringent inspection controls for all passengers and includes a VIP lane that does not require subjects to undergo any inspections or controls.
 Afghanistan should strengthen inspection controls for airport passengers.